GreatCowBASIC/Demonstration_Sources/README.md

 This GIT contains the latest user contributed demonstrations.

-The baseline set of demonstrations was created at version 1.00.xx of the Great Cow BASIC distrubution.
+The baseline set of demonstrations was created at version 1.00.xx of the GCBASIC distrubution.

 Please add your demonstrations and improve those that have been posted.